cliosight/Docs/README.md

 ## SQL Interface for Structured Data <a name="sql"></a>
 Our interface and APIs enable users to perform a wide range of analytical operations, encompassing both the in-house and user-owned relational and non-relational databases.
 As we continue to evolve, we plan to expand our compatibility to various cloud databases and distributed ledgers.

-SQL databases - MySQL, Postgres, Microsoft SQL Server, Google Cloud SQL and Amazon RDS.

-NoSQL databases - Cassandra, Mongodb, Amazon Dynamo DB, Google Big Query and Azure Cosmos DB.

 ## Support for Multiple Datasources <a name="datasources"></a>
-Paid users of our platform will be able to add multiple datasources to a single account.
-Configurations can be added for fully managed database instances or those installed on a cloud VM.

-Schemas created are segregated based on these datasources.
+Schemas created are segregated based on datasources.
 Users on the [free tier](#freetier) will have access to the in-built database only with a **shared connection pool**.
 They will be able to choose from a list of the top databases.

+SQL databases - MySQL, Postgres, Microsoft SQL Server, Google Cloud SQL and Amazon RDS.
+NoSQL databases - Cassandra, Mongodb, Amazon Dynamo DB, Google Big Query and Azure Cosmos DB.

-One other advantage of being a paid user is dedicated resources, ensuring faster data transfer and processing.
+Dev and enterprise tier users will be able to add multiple datasources to a single account.
+One other advantage is dedicated resources, ensuring faster data transfer and processing.

 Example of a datasource definition:
 ```json